Kashmira9890/mergefiles/README.md

-## 'mergefiles' - A plugin to merge PDF files in a moodle course
+## 'moodle-report_mergefiles' - A plugin to merge PDF files in a moodle course
 Moodle Plugin for merging pdf files in a course<br>

 The ‘Merge PDF Files’ plugin offers users a convenient way by which they can merge the PDF documents in a Moodle course. <br>